What Causes Dog Warts? And What You Should Do About Them

 Viral papillomas are round but tend to have a jagged surface that resembles a cauliflower.
 In young dogs, they are most often seen on the lips or the muzzle, though they may also occur between the toes, on the eyelids, on the surface of the eye, or near the genitalia.

-More often than not they appear in groups rather than as a solitary growth.
+More often than not, they appear in groups rather than as solitary growth.

 Diagnosing and Treating Dog Warts